phxgg/lol-client-drop/README.md

 ### Usage
 Run one of the following:

-* `python main.py "Summoner Name" "Region"`
+* `python main.py "Game Name" "Tag Line" "Region"`
-* or `python main.py` and provide the summoner name & region when asked.
+* or `python main.py` and provide the game name, tag line & region when asked.

 <b>Available regions:</b> `eune`, `euw`, `na`